combat writing badge

 KIWI :

-(kee-wee) NICKNAME for New Zealand ADVISORs and servicemen, also known as "Digger", from "Down Under" (antipodes); as derived from the flightless bird native to the islands.
+(kee-wee) nickname for New Zealand ADVISORs and servicemen, also known as "Digger", from "Down Under" (antipodes); as derived from the flightless bird native to the islands.
 See NZATTV, NZV FORCE, RNZAF, NZSAS, TAN TAY LAN, ANZAC, FWF, FANK TRAINING COMMAND, ANZUS, KANZUS, ASEAN, SEATO, compare AUSSIE, TOMMY, GI JOE, GI. [v: Down Under Military Glossary] [aka: Maori 'Aotearoa' meaning "land of the long white cloud"] [cf: kiwifruit or Chinese gooseberry (Zespri)]

 KKK :